Tys16/CAPSTONE-PROJECT/README.md

   - Revenue: Revenue generated from the customer's subscription.
   - Subscription Duration: The duration of the subscription period which is calculated as (SubscriotionEnd - SubscriptionStart).

+### Data Sources
-### Data Sources: The main source of data used here are the Data Sales.csv and Customer.csv and this is an open source data that can be downloaded freely from an open source online such as Kaggle, FRED or any other data repository site.
+The main source of data used here are the Data Sales.csv and Customer.csv and this is an open source data that can be downloaded freely from an open source online such as Kaggle, FRED or any other data repository site.

 ### Tools Used:
 - Microsoft Excel [Download Here](https://www.microsoft.com)